AR3441/Linear-Regression/README.md

 The question being asked is to what extent can player points per game be predicted using a linear regression model.
 The main predictors being checked were:
 - player minutes per game
 - player position
+- team pace(# of team possessions of the ball in 48 minutes)
 - an interaction between height and weight
 - interaction between player age and what year in career

 The hypothesis is that a player's points per games can be predicted using the above predictors.